jadecobra/python_tdd_exercises/source/functions.rst

 ----

-* The problem with giving arguments this way is that they have to be in the order the :ref:`function<what is a function?>` expects or I get a different behavior.
+* The problem with giving arguments this way is that they always have to be in the order the :ref:`function<what is a function?>` expects or I get a different behavior.
 I add a test to ``test_functions.py`` to show this

   .. code-block:: python
-    :lineno-start: 26
+    :lineno-start: 43
     :emphasize-lines: 6-9

         def test_functions_w_positional_arguments(self):